taamfp/NDS_NEM_Workshop_2020/README.md

 - SQL (SQL and Databases)
 - Antonio (Data Manipulation and Pandas)
 - main (Introduction to Machine Learning)

+In the SQL section, go to the "Interacting with DataBases" folder, to acess the learning and exercises material (.ipynb files);
+To acess the "Data Manipulation and Pandas", in Antonio branch, go to the "Pandas Initial" folder.

 Go ahead and explore at your pace.